F & C Investment Trust

-Foreign & Colonial Investment Trust is a publicly traded investment trust.
+formerly Foreign & Colonial Investment Trust, is a publicly traded investment trust.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index; it is also listed on the New Zealand Exchange.

 History

 The company was founded by Philip Rose, who also founded the Royal Brompton Hospital, in 1868 as The Foreign & Colonial Government Trust: it was the first collective investment scheme in the world and specialised in investing in Government bonds.

 In 1891 it changed its name to The Foreign & Colonial Investment Trust: it first started investing in equities in 1925.

-In 1981, F&C launched Graphite Capital, a leading UK private equity firm.
+In 1981, the company launched Graphite Capital, a leading UK private equity firm.

+The company shortened its name from The Foreign & Colonial Investment Trust to F & C Investment Trust in 2018.

 Operations

-The company has assets under management of approximately £3.7 billion and holds stakes in over 500 different companies in 35 countries worldwide.
 The company is managed by Paul Niven of F&C Asset Management.
+The current chair is Beatrice Hollond.